Martin St. Amour: Professional

 St. Amour joined the Cincinnati Cyclones of the ECHL in October for the remainder of the 1991–92 season.
 Normally a left winger, St. Amour centered the second line, grouped with Shaun Clouston and Bobby Wallwork.
 St. Amour finished the season as the team's leading scorer, recording 44 goals and 88 points in 60 games with Cincinnati.
 The Cyclones qualified for the 1992 Riley Cup playoffs and faced the Dayton Bombers in the first round in a best-of-five series.
 After sweeping the Bombers in three games, Cincinnati moved on to face the Johnstown Chiefs in a best-of-three series.
 The Cyclones eliminated the Chiefs to advance to the West Division final against the Louisville IceHawks.
 However, they fell to the IceHawks in their best-of-five series 3 games to 1.
 St. Amour finished second in team scoring during the playoffs, recording four goals and 13 points in nine games.

 In the offseason St. Amour signed a contract with the expansion Ottawa Senators of the NHL in August 1992.
 He attended Ottawa's training camp but was among the players assigned to the team's AHL affiliate, the New Haven Senators, on September 27 for the 1992–93 season.
 In April 1993, St. Amour was recalled by Ottawa on an emergency basis alongside Tony Cimellaro after injuries to forwards Darcy Loewen and Jody Hull.
 He made his NHL debut on April 4, 1993 against the Vancouver Canucks.
 In the second period, he was involved an altercation with the Canucks, taking a minor penalty for roughing alongside teammate Sylvain Turgeon, which was offset by roughing penalties to the Canucks' Gerald Diduck and Petr Nedvěd.
 The Senators lost the game 3–0.
 On April 7, St. Amour was returned to New Haven.
 He finished the season with New Haven, recording 21 goals and 60 points in 71 games, leading the team in scoring.

-In the offseason, St. Amour was one of the players Ottawa left unprotected ahead of the 1993 NHL expansion draft.
+St. Amour was one of the players Ottawa left unprotected in the offseason, ahead of the 1993 NHL expansion draft.
 He was not selected, and in September he attended Ottawa's training camp.
 However, he was among the players assigned to their new AHL affiliate, the Prince Edward Island Senators in the first wave of cuts.
 He struggled offensively with the AHL Senators in the 1993–94 season, going a month without scoring a goal.
 However, after falling out of favour with his coach Don MacAdam, who openly criticized his players' commitment to play in late January 1994, St. Amour requested a trade.
 In 37 games with Prince Edward Island, St. Amour scored 13 goals and 25 points.
 Finding no partners, he was placed on waivers and released, after which he signed a 25-game tryout with the Providence Bruins of the AHL on February 10.
 In 12 games with Providence, he recorded three assists.